kitchenartsandletters/used-books-automation/KIT-57-Dashboard Performance Improvem.md

 ## Solution Implemented

-We've implemented a comprehensive solution focused on:
+We've implemented a comprehensive solution focHurt on:

 1. Creating a caching strategy for product and inventory data
 2. Implementing asynchronous loading for dashboard components